lloydroc/lloydroc.github.io/content/post/wsl/ui-vpn.md

 172.17.253.106 someserver.somecompany
 {{< / highlight >}}

-Your WSL instance will undoubtably have a different address and perhaps device name depending on the flavor of linux.
+Your WSL instance will undoubtedly have a different address and perhaps device name depending on the flavor of Linux.

 ## Proxy a connection from Windows to WSL

 It turns out if Windows wants to make a connection to a WSL instance it needs to be explicitly specified.
-To do this we need to open a PowerShell terminal with Administrator priviledges and run the following:
+To do this we need to open a Power Shell terminal with Administrator privileges and run the following:

 {{< highlight bash >}}
 netsh interface portproxy add v4tov4 listenport=0-9000 connectaddress=172.17.253.106 connectport=0-9000 listenaddress=172.17.253.106